TUDelftNAS/Delftvisor/design/design.md

 ### Session setup and maintenance packets
 At the start of a connection send a hello packet that indicates the hypervisor only supports Openflow 1.3.
-Afterwards periodically sent EchoRequests to each controller and switch.
+Afterwards periodically send EchoRequests to each controller and switch.
 The echo requests

 ### Topology discovery packets
 The topology discovery packets are as tiny as possible packets with a pbb-tag.
-Periodically over every port is a packet sent with slice 255, the switch bits set to the switch it originates from and the port bits set to the port it originates from.
+Periodically over every port is a packet send with slice 255, the switch bits set to the switch it originates from and the port bits set to the port it originates from.
-When this packet is received by a switch is it sent to the controller so the controller can defer that a link exists.
+When this packet is received by a switch is it send to the controller so the controller can defer that a link exists.

 Topology discovery is run per port every second.
 To lower the load on each control channel are the packets spaced out over the period.